[Interview] Guerot: Germany could lose its role in Europe

 "Unfortunately, we see close to no will to change, at least not substantially."

 She said some of it may be linked to the fact that the German economy is doing well.
-In this situation, "it is easier for German elites to pressure politicians into the discourse that it's enough for others should just do whatever we do to be successful."
+In this situation, "it is easier for German elites to pressure politicians into the discourse that it's enough for others should just do whatever Germany does to be successful."

 A European republic